ogawa/mt-plugin-Update_n_Ping/README.txt

 * UNINSTALLATION

-To uninstall this plugin, remove the directories and files added by the installation process.
+To uninstall this plugin, just remove "update-n-ping.pl".

 * SEE ALSO